tireddy2/Reverse-HTTP-Transport/draft-bt-httpbis-reverse-http.md

 # Introduction

-The HTTP has long supported the ability of clients to access origins via an intermediary.
+The HTTP protocol has long supported the ability of clients to access origins via an intermediary.
 There are now a variety of well-defined intermediary types:

 * Client-selected
    - HTTP request proxies (a.k.a. forward proxies)